The Road to Recovery

 From stroke support groups to online information sessions and free health checks, there's something for everyone.
 Browse our upcoming events.

-This May is national Stroke Awareness Month, and we're getting involved to further educate and uplift the community about stroke, prevention methods and how to recognise the signs of stroke.
+This May marks Stroke Awareness Month, and we're taking part to help educate and uplift the community about stroke, prevention methods and how to recognise the signs of stroke.

 Stroke groups meet regularly to unite people affected by stroke for mutual support and friendship.
 Find a club near you below.